calimero-network/core/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at info@calimero.network.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at `info@calimero.network`.
 All complaints will be reviewed and investigated promptly and fairly.

 All project maintainers are obligated to respect the privacy and security of the reporter of any incident.